Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: CONCLUSION

-In conclusion, an analytical guideline has been proposed to achieve optimisation of the comb generation efficiency in microresonator.
-The theoretical solution for reaching 100\% efficiency was demonstrated.
-The system should be pumped at generation threshold which is ensuring no wasted pump power -- more pump power does not change the soliton amplitude and average power.
-For this purpose, either the coupling should be increased, or the pump power reduced.
-In practical terms, at the design stage a trade-off between the efficiency and comb line number should be chosen, forcing the appropriate dispersion profile to be tailored (from geometry and material engineering) for achievable coupling.
-However, it should be noted that dispersion engineering can also affect the threshold power and coupling due to the changes of the effective mode volume and effective index.
-Additionally, the regime of the self-injection locking of the pump laser can help to maintain the necessary pump frequency detuning since at threshold pumping the soliton existence range in spectral domain is quite narrow.
-Finally, to increase the absolute comb power, the same strategy should be applied, with the only difference that the generation threshold power should be maximized.
-To this aim, the most safe approach is to increase significantly the coupling efficiency, while keeping the intrinsic losses low.
+In conclusion, an analytical guideline has been proposed to optimize the soliton microcomb generation efficiency in a high-Q optical microresonator. {The developed theory analyses the combination of pump amplitude and detuning, microresonator second-order dispersion and laser-to-microresonator coupling rate, and shows theoretical solution to reaching 100\% in a simple single-resonator scheme}.
+The analytical calculation can predict the optimal parameters for pumps above $f=2$.
+For a lower pump, optimal detunings will be slightly lower and dispersion slightly higher {due to approximation failure and direct numerical calculation is encouraged}.
+Generally, the system should be pumped not far from the generation threshold ($f\approx1.6$).
+This regime has a smaller optimal dispersion value and maximal efficiency for most detuning values and ensures no wasted pump power -- more pump power does not change the soliton amplitude and average power.
+For this purpose, the coupling should be increased or the pump power should be reduced.
+In practical terms, a trade-off between the efficiency and comb line number should be chosen at the design stage, forcing the appropriate dispersion profile to be tailored (by means of material and geometry engineering) for an achievable coupling.
+However, it should be noted that dispersion engineering can also affect the threshold power and coupling due to the changes in the effective mode volume and effective index.
+Additionally, the regime of the self-injection locking of the pump laser can help to maintain the necessary pump frequency detuning since, at threshold pumping, the soliton existence range in the spectral domain is quite narrow.
+Though the analytical theory was found to fail in the low pump -- low detuning region, numerical simulations show the optimum point near $f\approx1.6$, $d_2\approx0.95$.
+Finally, to increase the absolute comb power, the same strategy should be applied, with the only difference being that the generation threshold power should be maximized.
+To this aim, the safest approach is to increase the coupling efficiency significantly while keeping the intrinsic losses low. \\